Null logo

 • One call per user input.
 Send the full instruction in messages[0].content.
 Lens is optimized for complete requests rather than token streams.

-• Store the full signed response.
-Persist both the AIR object and the integrity block together so the record remains verifiable over time.
+• Store the full signed record.
+Store both the record object and the integrity block together so the record remains verifiable over time.

 • Verify before downstream use.
-In regulated or production workflows, verify the returned signature with the published Lens public key before using the AIR in downstream policy, routing, review, audit, or execution systems.
+In regulated or production workflows, verify the returned signature with the published Lens public key before using the record in downstream policy, routing, review, controls, audit, or execution systems.

 • Treat containment as non-actionable.
-When scope returns "Contained Input", halt downstream execution.
-Do not treat containment as authorization to proceed.
-Route to human review, or retry once with the original, unmodified input if the request appears legitimate.
+When scope returns "Contained Input", treat the record as non-actionable.
+Customer systems should route to human review, or retry once with the original, unmodified input if the request appears legitimate.

 • Run Lens first.
 Call Lens before retrieval, tool use, RAG, or agent execution.
-Treat the returned AIR as the authoritative pre-execution record.
+Treat the returned record as the signed scope record to compare against later behavior.

 • Never reconstruct intent manually.
 If a response is malformed or fails verification, retry once and then route to human review.
-Do not infer or regenerate a replacement AIR outside Lens.
+Do not infer or regenerate a replacement record outside Lens.

 • Keep transport clean.
 Strip malformed markup, control characters, or corrupted payload content that could affect surrounding infrastructure.

 • Design for privacy.
-Lens is stateless by design and does not require persistent customer state to produce or verify an AIR.
+Lens is stateless by design and does not require persistent customer state to produce or verify a record.

-Lens v1.0 defines a fixed response contract with two layers: the structured AIR object and the accompanying integrity block.
-Within the AIR, the canonical governance fields are scope and boundary.
+Lens v1.0 defines a fixed response contract with two layers: the structured record object and the accompanying integrity block.
+Within the record, the canonical fields are scope and boundary.

 Stable response shape

-Lens v1.0 returns the same top-level format on every successful response: AIR plus integrity.
+Lens v1.0 returns the same top-level format on every successful response: record plus integrity.

-The AIR contract for v1.0 remains centered on scope and boundary.
+The record contract for v1.0 remains centered on scope and boundary.

-Lens is designed for deterministic extraction under a pinned version and controlled runtime.
+Lens captures requested scope under a pinned version and controlled runtime.

 Cryptographic integrity

-Each AIR is signed with Ed25519 and returned with a payload hash, signature, key identifier, and algorithm so customers can verify authenticity independently.
+Each record is signed with Ed25519 and returned with a payload hash, signature, key identifier, and algorithm so customers can verify authenticity independently.

 Version pinning